 What Is A Chapter 7 Bankruptcy?

 Chapter 7, sometimes called a traditional bankruptcy, discharges your debts.
-The debtor might have to liquidate some of their property to satisfy some of their debts, but there are exemptions that generally protect the primary residence and a personal vehicle that are within value limits, and most personal belongings.
-In return, the debtor walks out of bankruptcy court with a mostly debt-free clean slate.
+The debtor might have to liquidate some property to satisfy some debts, but there are exemptions that generally protect personal belongings, and the primary residence and a personal vehicle that are within value limits.
+In return, the debtor receives a mostly debt-free clean slate.

 Chapter 7 bankruptcies stay on your credit report for 10 years.